unicode-org/message-format-wg/spec/formatting.md

 If the resulting _message_ is not _well-formed_, a _Syntax Error_ is emitted.
 If the resulting _message_ is _well-formed_ but is not _valid_, a _Data Model Error_ is emitted.

-The formatting of a _message_ is defined by the following operations, starting with _Pattern Selection_:
+The formatting of a _message_ is defined by the following operations:

 - **_<dfn>Pattern Selection</dfn>_** determines which of a message's _patterns_ is formatted.
   For a message with no _selectors_, this is simple as there is only one _pattern_.